jharner/rspark-vagrant/README.md

 # rspark-vagrant

 `rspark-vagrant` runs R, PostreSQL, Hadoop, Hive, and Spark in Docker containers within VirtualBox.
-Running the `start.sh` script below downloads images from Docker Hub the first time it is run and checks for updates thereafter.
+Running the `start.sh` script below downloads images from Vagrant Hub the first time it is run and checks for updates thereafter.

 #### Install VirtualBox